which of the following are b2c marketing segmentations?

 Step 4.
 Profile Each Segment

 • Develop detailed customer profiles or personas for each segment.
-This involves creating a narrative that describes the typical customer within the segment.
-Include demographics, psychographics, behaviors, motivations, and pain points in these profiles.
+That involves creating a narrative that describes the typical customer within the segment.
+Include these profiles’ demographics, psychographics, behaviors, motivations, and pain points.

 • Persona development humanizes your target audience, making it easier to create personalized marketing strategies.